ageem/yosemite-campsite-availability/README.md

 ## ✨ Super Cool Features

-- 🔍 **Multi-Campground Search**: Hunt for spots in Upper Pines, Lower Pines, North Pines, and more!
+- 🔍 **Multi-Campground Search**: Hunt for spots in Upper Pines, Lower Pines, North Pines, and many more Yosemite campgrounds!
 - 📅 **Smart Date Picker**: Pick your dream camping dates with our intuitive calendar
 - 🚀 **One-Click Booking**: Jump straight to Recreation.gov when you find your perfect spot
 - 📱 **Works Everywhere**: Use it on your phone while hiking or on your laptop while pretending to work
 - 🎯 **Visual Awesomeness**: Green means GO CAMPING!
 Red means... maybe try glamping?

+## 🏕️ Supported Campgrounds

+As of v1.1.0, we support the following campgrounds:

+1. Upper Pines
+2. Lower Pines
+3. North Pines
+4. Hodgdon Meadow
+5. Crane Flat
+6. Wawona
+7. Tuolumne Meadows
+8. White Wolf
+9. Bridalveil Creek
+10. Yosemite Creek
+11. Porcupine Flat
+12. Tamarack Flat
+13. Watchman
+14. Platte River
+15. Grant River
+16. Fowlers Campground

 ## 🎮 How To Use It (Even If You're Not Tech-Savvy)